yegor256/qulice/README.md

 > mvn clean install -Pqulice

-Keep in mind that JDK7 is the lowest version you may use.
+Keep in mind that JDK7 and Maven 3.1.0 are the lowest versions you may use.

 ## Got questions?